 Canada has a number of national banks, three have branches in Whistler so it'll be best to set up an account with one of them so if you need to go in and talk to someone you don't have to go down to Vancouver.

-You'll need to make an appointment at the Whistler banks to set up an account, so be prepared this may take a little while and you can't check in as an employee until you have your Canadian account details.
+You will need to make an appointment at the Whistler banks to set up an account, so be prepared this may take a little while and you can not check in as an employee until you have your Canadian account details.
 You could also set up an account at a Vancouver branch of one of those banks if you are staying there for a day or two prior to arriving in Whistler.
 (Note that Scotiabank's branch is in an area of Whistler called Creekside, so less accessible as the other two which are in the Village)

 What gym facilities are offered in Whistler?

 There are a few gyms in Whistler you can obtain membership with.
 If you join Club Shred (see information below about this) when you start working you can receive a discount on passes at Meadow Park for more information visit their website: